 How Does the Statute of Repose Limit the Time to File a Medical Malpractice Case in Pennsylvania?

 In addition to the Statute of Limitations, Pennsylvania has a Statute of Repose.
 A statute of repose is another type of law that limits the time in which a valid civil lawsuit case can be filed.
-The Pennsylvania Medical Malpractice Statute of Repose can be found in the Medical Care Availability and Reduction of Error (MCARE) Act at Section 513.
+The Pennsylvania Medical Malpractice Statute of Repose can be found in the Medical Care Availability and Reduction of Error (MCARE) Act in Section 513.
 The Statute of Repose gives a seven-year limitation on Pennsylvania malpractice claims against medical professionals, except in cases where a foreign object is left in the patient’s body.
 It also provides that a claim of a minor (someone under age 18) must be brought within seven years of the alleged wrongful act or prior to the minor’s 20th birthday, whichever is later.
 The full text of Section 513 is as follows (current as of July 2019):

 Section 513.
 Statute of repose.